 Productivity Tools for Remote Teams

 Remote work comes with its fair share of productivity challenges for both employees and managers.
-Time tracking and time management tools can help your remote team battle distractions.
+Remote work tools for time tracking and time management can help your remote team battle distractions.

 TomatoTimer is a simple-yet-effective tool based on the Pomodoro technique—a time management method that uses 25-minute intervals (pomodoros) broken up by short breaks.
 The idea is to work on a specific task for 25 minutes straight—no multitasking—and take five-minute breaks in between each pomodoro.
 After completing four pomodoros, you can take a longer 15-30 minute break.
 This method eliminates external distractions and helps employees find a productive flow.

 Notable feature: Desktop notifications – Use notifications so you can minimize the timer window and avoid watching the numbers count down.